PANDARUS

 and how he lookes, and how he goes.
 O admirableand how he looks, and how he goes!
 O admirableTC I.ii.234

 youth! he ne're saw three and twenty.
 Go thy way youth!
-He ne'er saw three and twenty. – Go thy way,TC I.ii.235
+He ne'er saw three-and-twenty. – Go thy way,TC I.ii.235

 Troylus, go thy way, had I a sister were a Grace, or aTroilus, go thy way! – Had I a sister were a grace, or aTC I.ii.236